-An open-plan design that connects your conservatory to your kitchen would work well – and you could use the same tiles throughout to create a sense of continuance.
+An open-plan design that connects your conservatory extension to your kitchen would work well – and you could use the same tiles throughout to create a sense of continuance.

 Use less brick and more light to create a positive vibe and avoid any fussy ornamentation that might look out of place – simple is best.
-For more conservatory design ideas, look at our conservatory style pages for inspiration.
+For more conservatory extension design ideas, look at our conservatory style pages for inspiration.

 The cost of a conservatory will be cheaper than buying an extension.
 But you should still budget between £6000 and £20000.
 How much you spend will depend in part on the style you choose.

-A simple Lean-to conservatory is the least expensive, especially if you use some of your existing walls as solid sides.
-Edwardian or Victorian conservatory prices start at around £13000 and you will pay at least £20000 if you want to go slightly off-map and install an orangery instead.
+A simple Lean-to conservatory extension is the least expensive, especially if you use some of your existing walls as solid sides.
+Edwardian or Victorian conservatory extension prices start at around £13000 and you will pay at least £20000 if you want to go slightly off-map and install an orangery instead.